MadJavaEntFall2018/FatBikeTrailReports/Journal.md

 Where did the week go?!?!
 Prep for classes and my grad class took up a fair amount of time this week, but I set aside a little time today to work on the screen design.
 I had said I was not going to go fancy with the design and would just whiteboard it or draw on paper, but when I sat down to do it, I really did want to do something a little prettier, AND using a tool allows copy and paste, which is faster than redrawing (for me anyway).
 So...
 I did a quick search of free wireframe tools available.
 One of the first I found with a "free wireframe tool" Google search was https://wireframe.cc/pro/.
 I signed up for the 7-day free trial, learned the ins and outs of the tool, and created my wireframes in about 1 1/2 hours.
 You can view the wireframes, complete with links here: https://wireframe.cc/pro/pp/af3ee6b9238237 and I also exported them as images into this repository since after the 7-day trial I'm not sure if I'll still be able to use that link or not.
 I felt like this was a valuable process - it forced me to think about what I really want/need to capture and how to structure the site itself.
 I'm sure there will be tweaks as I build it out, but I think I'm in good shape to create the real jsps and the database.

+I also created a web application project in intelliJ and connected it to my project repository in github.
+This way my code, journa, plan and all related documents are in a single place.
+I recorded a short video as I did this so others can see one approach to adding a remote.
+The git hub article on adding a remote is [here](https://help.github.com/articles/adding-a-remote/).
+There are some plugins for editing/previewing markdown in intelliJ.
+I installed all of the recommended plugins.
+The HTML preview is a nice option.

+Did a first deploy of my project website to openshift:  built a war in intellij of that new project and deployed to openshift using the tomcat manager.
+It's not much to look at, but it's good to confirm the process.
+Here it is: http://tomcat-madjava.rhcloud.com/FatBikeTrailReports%5Fwar/